pitosalas/coursegen/README.md

 * Load up the template and basics into the newly created directory `cg prepare`
 * Modify the configuration of the course by editing the file `cg_config.rb`.
 You can look at a complicated example to see some of the things that are possible: `cg_config.rb_sample`

+# Add it to github (optional)
+* Create a new github repo with the course name
+* `cd MYCOURSE; git init`
+* Follow Github instructions to push the first commit up to github

 # Steps to develop the course
 * Add your course content as new files into the content/ directory
 * Rebuild the course static html: `cg compile`